 Before you buckle in your baby and snap those diaper snaps though, there are a few things you’re going to want to know about change pads, including what to avoid in a change pad and why.
-Want to skip to the chase?
-Here are my top picks for eco-friendly, non-toxic change pads and covers.

 The best eco-friendly non-toxic change pads